 A. No. Limited permits are issued only once.
 They cannot be renewed or extended under any circumstance.

 Q. How can I verify my Limited Permit?

-Q. Does my supervisor need to co-sign all of my notes?
+Q. Does my supervisor need to co-sign all my notes?

 A. Yes.
 All documented client-related services provided by the limited permit holder shall be reviewed and cosigned by the supervising occupational therapist.

-Q. Does my supervisor need to be at the same facility in order for me to provide services?
+Q. Does my supervisor need to be at the same facility for me to provide services?

 A. No. The level of supervision for all personnel is determined by the supervising occupational therapist whose responsibility it is to ensure that the amount, degree, and pattern of supervision are consistent with the knowledge, skill and ability of the person being supervised.

 Q. Can an OT Limited Permit holder supervise an OTA?